segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 ## Feedback

 We're always curious about any feedback you have on your experience with Typewriter!
-To reach out, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new).
+To contact us, [open an issue on GitHub](https://github.com/segmentio/typewriter/issues/new).